German mark (1871): Coins

-Coins of denominations between 1 pfennig and 1 mark were issued in standard designs for the whole empire, whilst those above 1 mark were issued by the individual states, using a standard design for the reverses (the Reichsadler, the eagle insignia of the German Empire) with a design specific to the state on the obverse, generally a portrait of the monarch of the kingdom or duchy (and not that of the emperor); while the free cities of Bremen, Hamburg, and Lübeck each used the city's coat of arms.
-Occasionally commemorative coins were minted, in which cases the obverse and (much more rarely) the reverse designs might depart from the usual pictorial standards.
+Coins of denominations between 1 pfennig and 1 mark were issued in standard designs for the whole empire, whilst those above 1 mark were issued by the individual states, using a standard design for the reverses (the Reichsadler, the eagle insignia of the German Empire) with a design specific to the state on the obverse, generally a portrait of the monarch of the kingdom or duchy (and not that of the emperor), while the free cities of Bremen, Hamburg, and Lübeck each used its own coat of arms.
+Occasionally commemorative coins were minted, in which case the obverse and (much more rarely) the reverse designs might depart from the usual pictorial standards.
 Many of the smaller states issued coins in very small numbers.
-Also, in general all states' coinage became very limited after the First World War began.
+Also, in general, all states' coinage became very limited after the First World War began.
 Well-preserved examples of such low-mintage coins can be rare and valuable.
 The Principality of Lippe was the only state not to issue any gold coins in this period.